slurmulon/hazy/README.md

 > `Error: undefined is not a method`

 This feature can also be combined with `hazy.fork()` so that queries can be context-specific.
-Any query defined at a higher context level can be easily overwritten in a Hazy fork:
+Any query defined at a higher context level can be easily and safely overwritten in a Hazy fork:

 ```javascript
 hazy.matcher.config({